CONDUCT OF EXAMINATIONS:

 (d) take any other action that may be deemed necessary. after issuising a show cause notice to him/her to explain his/her position within 14 days of the issue of the show cause notice or giving him/her an opportunity of personal hearing.

-The Chairman or any officer authorized by him shall be the sole judge whether there has been any mis-statement of facts or irregularity or non-compliance of instructions.
+The Chairperson or any officer authorized by him shall be the sole judge whether there has been any mis-statement of facts or irregularity or non-compliance of instructions.

 (iii) No lawyer or next of a kin or a friend shall be allowed to appear on behalf of or assist an accused candidate during the proceeding of Discipline or Appeal or Review Committee under these rules.